 McGregor Square, 1901 Wazee Street

-Located right inside McGregor Square plaza, you can skate while watching the sports games on the big screen right above the rink.
+Right inside McGregor Square, you can skate while watching the sports games on the big screen right above the rink through January 26.
 Although it's not as big as the mountain lakes, it's still a good size for its location.
 If you get hungry, you can stop into the square's food hall and the many restaurants around the area.
-The rink is open daily through February, and admission and skate rental is $15 for adults and $9 for children.
+Admission and skate rental is $15 for adults and $9 for children.

 The Pond at Southlands